An offshore wind farm

 "I’m very glad we are partnering with St1, two companies sharing the ambition to fight climate change.
 For Vattenfall, the electrification of society and industry is at the core of our business strategy.
 The development and optimisation of value chains based on offshore wind and fossil-free hydrogen is an interesting way forward.
 Our strong and growing Swedish offshore wind development portfolio of currently more than 20 TWh offers ample opportunities”, says Anna Borg, President and CEO of Vattenfall.

-Two thirds of Swedish carbon dioxide emissions today come from industry and transports.
+Two thirds of Swedish carbon dioxide emissions today come from industry and transport.
 Together with industries, Vattenfall works actively with direct electrification and indirect electrification, using fossil-free hydrogen gas.
-Vattenfall sees huge potential for decarbonisation on the Swedish West coast for industries like refinery and petrochemicals.
+Vattenfall sees great potential for decarbonisation on the Swedish West coast for industries like refinery and petrochemicals.

 “Energy companies need to show leadership in bravely promoting and developing scalable game changing solutions.
 We are very proud of the partnership with Vattenfall, as we share true dedication to deliver together this significant breakthrough in the energy transition.
 Strategic long-term partnerships in various areas are the key elements in the implementation of St1’s sustainable fuels investment program and it shows the importance of industry collaboration across several value chains to meet the ambitious Nordic climate targets”, says Henrikki Talvitie, CEO of St1 Nordic Oy.